Mktan-18/Mktan-18/README.md

 - 👋 👋
 - Hi, I’m Moni Kumar.
 Open source enthusiast, all time learner and always a student at core, Here to contribute and learn
-- 👀 I’m interested in java; JS; c++; SQL; CNCF **...
+- 👀 I’m a java spring boot developer, with a working knowledge of CNCF and object oriented and functional programming paradigm.
-- 🌱 I’m currently learning full stack web development
+- 🌱 I’m currently working as an SWE
-- 💞️ Actively looking to collaborate on opensource
+- 💞️ Actively looking to collaborate on opensource, interested in Qiskit development.
 - 📫 For discussion and colab reach me @ moni.mkthapa@gmail.com

 <!---